SURI Toothbrush review: How 2.0 fixed my biggest issue

 The reason I bought my SURI Toothbrush in the first place was because of how eco-friendly it is in comparison to other electric toothbrushes.

-They have ditched petroleum-based plastics (which live permanently on top of landfill) in favour of plant-based corn starch, castor oil and metal.
+They have ditched petroleum-based plastics (which live permanently on top of landfills) in favour of plant-based corn starch, castor oil and metal.
 All of which can be recycled or composted in a specialist facility by SURI.

 They make the recycling of your used plant-based heads easy by sending free post bags with your order.
 Simply fill these bags with your old heads, seal the bag, and then pop it in the post box.
 It couldn’t get any easier!